HubSpot/moxie/README.md

 # moxie

-A TCP proxy for OSX guaranteed to make you smile.
+A TCP proxy guaranteed to make you smile.

 ## What is it?